 - We will tell you if you need to do any repairs before you move out.

-- Rent is due on your home until the end of the four week notice period you have given.
+- Rent is due on your home until the end of the one month notice period you have given.
 This applies even if you choose to move out before then.
 Please make sure that you pay all rent you owe before you give back the keys to us.

 - Remember that if you receive Housing Benefit it will only be paid for as long as you are in your home.
-If you move out before the end of your notice period, your Housing Benefit may stop, leaving you responsible for all rent due.
-Please speak to your Area Housing Manager for more information about this.
+If you move out before the end of your notice period, your Housing Benefit may stop.
+This will leave you responsible for all rent due.
+Please speak to your Housing Officer for more information about this.

-- You are responsible for both the interior decoration of your property and the garden, so please make sure they are left in good condition, and that you remove all of your belongings and any rubbish before you move out.
+- You are responsible for both the interior decoration of your property and the garden.
+Please make sure they are left in good condition.
+Please remove all of your belongings and any rubbish before you move out.
 If you do not leave the property and garden in a clean and tidy condition we will charge for the cost of the works.